AutoDarkMode/Windows-Auto-Night-Mode/README.md

 ## Features
 ![Screenshot showing Apps-Page](https://github.com/AutoDarkMode/Windows-Auto-Night-Mode/blob/master/Readme/screenshot4.png)
-- Compatible with Windows 10 and Windows 11.
+- Compatible with Windows 10* and Windows 11.
 - Theme switch based on sunrise and sunset.
 - Desktop wallpaper switch.
-- Windows .Theme switch, to also change Accent Color, Slideshow and Mouse Cursor.
-- Support for accent color on the Taskbar and title bars.
+- Mouse cursor switch.
+- Accent color switch.
 - Office theme switch.
+- Windows .theme switch file switch.
+- Keyboard shortcuts.
+- Support for turning on/off accent color on the Taskbar and title bars.
 - Auto Dark Mode can enable the grayscale color filter of Windows.
-- Suitable for gamers: doesn't switch while playing games to avoid stuttering.
+- Suitable for gamers: Doesn't switch while playing games to avoid stuttering.
 - Run custom scripts.
-- Keyboard shortcuts.
 - Postpone or delay the next switch as you like.
 - Automatic updates.
 - Lightweight with clean uninstall.
 No admin rights needed.

+<sup>*Windows 10 versions older 21H1 and older are considered legacy and not all features may work</sup>

 ## Download